 Bake the cupcakes.

 - Add 3 Tablespoons of batter to each cupcake liner so that they're ⅔ full.
-Bake cupcakes for 30-35 minutes, or until a toothpick inserted into the cupcakes comes out clean.
+Bake cupcakes for 25 minutes, or until the tops of the cupcakes spring back when poked gently.
 Allow the cupcakes to cool completely in the pan on a wire rack before removing the cupcakes from the pan.

 Make the frosting.